idibau/cs2bim/README.md

 The following schema shows the relationship between the attributes defined by the sql query and their linking to the configuration.
 ![Schema of IFC configuration](./uploads/configuration-schema.jpg){width=600}

+### Spatial Structure
+All objects of a feature class are assigned to one common spatial structure.
+The spatial structure instance can be configured with its entity type and attributes.

+If the specification of the spatial structure instance in different feature class definitions is identical, then only one spatial structure instance is created (and all objects of the feature classes are assigned to the same spatial structure).

 ### Groups
 Every exported object can be assigned to a group (zero to multiple).
 The assignment is defined by an attribute value (of the sql query).
 For each attribute value, that is used as a group assignment, there should be a group configuration.